A portrait of artist Wan-Yi Lin from Mizzonk working in their studio, particularly on a chanderlier from their installation H O M E ≠ H•O•M•E

 Born and raised in Taipei, Taiwan, I am a mixed-media installation artist with a deep interest in the intangible aspects of life, such as emotions, relationships, and the unseen connections between all things, including nature.

-Through self-learning, collaboration, and ongoing exploration of wisdom traditions, I create works that foster emotional and existential connections.
+Through self-learning, collaboration, and exploration of reflective and existential concepts, I create works that foster emotional and experiential connections.
 These works embody an aesthetic harmony, a natural outcome of situating each element in a meaningful relationship with the whole, reflecting the cohesive patterns observed in nature and within ourselves.

-I seek to contribute to conversations on empathy, healing, and the importance of inner exploration in navigating the complexities of human existence.
+I seek to contribute to conversations on empathy, healing, and inner exploration as we navigate the complexities of human existence.

 Roger Chen